vishu364/plt/README.md

 **Example:**
 * The translation of “hello world!” is “ellohay orldway!”.

-### Translating a Phrase with Upper- and Title-case Words
+### User Story #8 -- Translating a Phrase with Upper- and Title-case Words
 The input phrase can contain upper- and title-case words.
 In those cases, the translator applies the translation rules to the single and composite words while preserving the upper- and title-cases.
 Cases different from upper- and title-cases are not allowed (e.g., “biRd”).

 **Requirement:**